sergioburdisso/solidraspi/README.md

 General purpose library for Raspberry Pi

-(I'm gonna start writing a decent documentation and README file soon!)
+(I'm gonna upload the API documentation and a good README file soon!)